 How it works

-Six steps.
-Total median latency around three minutes — every step measured by the synthetic monitoring probe that runs every fifteen minutes, day and night.
+Six automated steps — bounded by a five-minute poll of the public dispatch feed, with every step measured by a synthetic monitoring probe that runs every fifteen minutes, day and night.

 Dispatch happens